tfius/scaffold-eth/README.md

+# Smail
+Smail is a email-like system that provides a secure, one-way communication channel for users who are looking for a private and efficient way of exchanging information.
+Smail's unique features include a locker with sharing capabilities and a marketplace for pod subscriptions, making it an all-in-one platform for managing your email communications.

+**One-way email** allows users to send messages to others without receiving any replies, ensuring that sensitive information remains confidential.
+This feature is ideal for business professionals, journalists, and anyone who values privacy in their communications.

+The **locker** with sharing capabilities is another standout feature of Smail, allowing users to store their emails securely and share them with trusted parties when needed.
+This feature is especially useful for sharing sensitive information with clients or colleagues, and it ensures that your information remains safe at all times.

+Finally, Smail's pod subscription marketplace **Data Hub** makes it easy to manage your data from your pods, email communications with vendors, service providers, and other third-party contacts.
+Users can subscribe to various data services and receive regular updates from vendors, ensuring that they stay up-to-date on important information without having to sift through countless emails.

+In summary, Smail is an email system that prioritizes privacy, security, and convenience.
+With features like one-way email, a locker with sharing capabilities, and a pod subscription marketplace, Smail is the perfect choice for anyone who wants to take control of their data and communications.

 # How Smail works
 ## How registration works:
 - your public encryption key is requested with which new Smail Wallet is created